Happy-Coding-Clans/vue-easytable/examples/src/docs/en/ve-table/cell-edit/base.md

 Trying to change the value of the 'Number' column to a non number

-:::demo 1.After the cell stops editing, the `beforeCellValueChange` callback is triggered first.
+:::demo 1.Before a cell enters the editing state, the `beforeStartCellEditing` callback is first triggered.
+If false is returned, it will prevent the cell from entering the editing state<br>2.After the cell stops editing, the `beforeCellValueChange` callback is triggered first.
 If false is returned, the editing will be blocked and the cell will be restored to the state before editing.
-If the editing is successful, the `afterCellValueChange` method will be triggered<br>2.You can use beforecellvaluechange to verify the contents of cell editing
+If the editing is successful, the `afterCellValueChange` method will be triggered<br>3.You can use beforecellvaluechange to verify the contents of cell editing

 ```html
 <template>